 - Vegan Geographies: Ophélie seeks to underline how geography can contribute to our understanding of critical veganism and vegan praxis, and question the interwoven systems of exploitation of human and nonhuman animals in society.

 More information about Ophélie’s research projects can be fund here.

 Ophélie’s commitment to sharing knowledge and increasing awareness on contemporary social and ethical issues led her to open a blog in 2012, Antigone XXI, which has quickly become one of the most popular French-speaking resources on veganism, sustainable development and ethical consumption (20 million views since its creation).

 Ophélie has published several books for the general public, the latest being Planète Végane.
-Penser, manger et agir autrement (Marabout, 486 p.), which offers a global and informed perspective on the vegan movement, based on an extensive scientific bibliography.
-She has already given more than 35 presentations in academic conferences and public lectures around the world, and participated in dozens of round-tables and public debates in Belgium, France and Canada.
+Penser, manger et agir autrement (Marabout), which offers a global and informed perspective on the vegan movement, based on an extensive scientific bibliography.
+She has given numerous presentations in academic conferences and public lectures around the world, and participated in round-tables and public debates in Belgium, France and Canada.
 She is also regularly invited to give interviews on TV/radio programs and newspapers (Arte, RTBF, France Inter, Le Monde, Elle, L’Obs, FémininBio, among others) and write articles for various print and web-based publications (Terra Eco, The Huffington Post, Versus, etc.).